robert/robert.github.com/_posts/2019-06-17-childbirth-a-fathers-eye-view.md

   - /2019/06/20/childbirth-a-fathers-eye-view/
 og_image: https://robertheaton.com/images/oscar-rob-cover.png
 ---
 "I have no idea who he is.
-He feels like a random baby sucking on my boob," said Gaby, my wife, ten minutes after the birth of our first child.
+He feels like a random baby lying on my chest," said Gaby, my wife, ten minutes after the birth of our first child.
 I agreed with the sentiment, if not the specifics, but we still decided to give Oscar a bit longer before giving up and dumping him on his grandparents.

 This is the story of the twenty-four hours leading up to this moment.
 It contains very little advice per se, since nothing scares me more than blithe overgeneralization.
 But it is a case study of one way amongst many in which you can have a baby.